mmbman/Katagiri/1984-04-27-Awakening-of-Faith-Talk-6.md

 **Someone:** [Could it be] because we can’t experience anything outside of mind?

-**Katagiri Roshi:** Sure, that’s true.
+**Katagiri Roshi:** Sure.
+That’s true.
 That’s pretty good.
-Yes...
+Yes.

 But you can say, maybe...
-If you look at this situation, or if you look at Minnesota, maybe you can say Minnesota is present in your thoughts.
+If you look at [...]
+Minnesota, maybe you can say Minnesota is present in your thoughts.
 From this point, maybe, we may call Minnesota the mind.
 Because object and subject are not different.

-But the *whole things*, even though you don’t see or you can see, visibly and invisibly, the whole world is called mind. *Why?*
+But the *whole things*, [whether] you don’t see or you can see, visibly and invisibly, the whole world is called mind. *Why?*

 **Someone:** Does it have to do with us being alive or dynamic?